shwetank/extension-docs/tut_history.md

 ---

 ## Introduction
-The History API allows the extension to access and edit the user's browsing history.
+The History API allows an extension to access and edit the user's browsing history.
 This can come in handy in some situations, for example analyzing which are the most visited pages by the user, maintaining a list of closed tabs to re-open later, etc.

 The first thing to note is to declare it in the *permissions* field in the mainifest file, like so: